Origins of the South African Sausage, Called a Russian

 The Russian Connection

-The first clue I had to work with is the name – a Russian.
-Clearly referring to a Russian origin.
+Is the name – Russian, a reference to a Russian origin?
 In its composition, it is similar to the Russian Kolbasa.
 The Russian word kolbasa, as well as its variations in the Slavic languages (for, example kielbasa in Polish), originated in what is now Turkey.
 It literally means “pressed by the hand.”
 (Though some researchers stick to the Hebrew origin of the word – the word combination kol basar used to mean “all flesh”.)”
 (Russiapedia) In Slovenia, it is called a kransky and the Poles, kielbasa.

-From the earliest history of Johannesburg, there was a large Russian community who dominated the grocery trade.
+In early Johannesburg, a large Russian community dominated the grocery trade.
 Cripps (2012) quotes a 1905 complaint from the Commercial and Industrial Transvaal which read: “Perhaps in no branch has the keen edge of competition reduced the retailers’ margin of profit to such a minimum as in the grocery line.
 This is due in a great measure to the number of Celestials, Greeks and Russians who have got a hold of the Transvaal trade, and whose nominal expenses and cost of living enable them to curtail the ordinary profits.”

 Cripps (2012) shows how each nationality was eager to develop and sell their traditional food and even though she does not mention Russians (the sausage), one can be certain that Russian immigrants sold their sausages, kolbasa or another variety, to the general public.

-There was a sizable Russian contingent who fought on the side of the Boers.
+We know that Russians fought in the ABW on the side of the Boers.
 Could they have brought the tradition over?
 Leaving the exact definition of who these Russians would have been aside for a moment, one wonders where they got the equipment to produce it but at that time, people were capable of producing complex meat formulations in their kitchen before breakfast (as is still the case in rural households across Russia, East and Central Europe).
-Several prominent ethnic Russians joined the Russian effort and it could have been produced for them during the campaign by fellow Russians.
+Several prominent ethnic Russians joined the Russian effort and it could have been produced for them during the campaign under instruction by wealthy fellow Russians.

-A few hundred Russian volunteers participated and it is likely that they prepared Kolbasa for the Russian men of note and possibly for their own consumption and even for Boer commandos whom they fought alongside.
-In further support of the possibility that they produced in during the campaign, there is photographic evidence of meat grinders being available and used in the field by the British and therefore possibly the Russians also (see under “Meat of War” in The Boers (Our Lives and Wars)).
+A few hundred Russian volunteers participated, and it is likely that they prepared Kolbasa for their own consumption and even for Boer commandos whom they fought alongside.
+In further support of the possibility that they produced during the campaign, there is photographic evidence of meat grinders being available and used in the field by the British and therefore possibly the Russians (see under “Meat of War” in The Boers (Our Lives and Wars).
 If the Russians shared their kolbasa with the Boers, it would have cemented the reputation of the Russian sausage and would have endured it to the Boers.

 Hans de Kramer, however, correctly pointed out that “very few of the 200 or so Russians who fought with the Boers in the ABW came directly from Russia.
 They were Jewish rather than ethnic Russians who had come to the ZAR by the thousands since the middle of the 1890s.
-In the Boer War the neutral Russians (they were mainly neutral but about 3000 joined the British army) suffered with the Boers during the British scorched earth phase because many of their shops were on farmland owned by Boers and their shops were burned down because they were suspected of supplying the Boers during the guerilla phase.
+In the Boer War, the neutral Russians (they were mainly neutral but about 3000 joined the British army) suffered with the Boers during the British scorched earth phase because many of their shops were on farmland owned by Boers and their shops were burned down because they were suspected of supplying the Boers during the guerilla phase.
 After the war the Russian Jewish shopkeepers claimed compensation from the British for burning down their shops, saying that they did not supply the Boers but that the Boers just arrived at their shops and commandeered food and other goods which they supplied out of fear.
 They described themselves as general dealers and storekeepers who were dairymen, BUTCHERS, tailors, hawkers, booksellers, a blacksmith, a printer, a hairdresser and a handful of farmers.”
 It seems that the numbers of Russians were so small that one wonders if they had a particular effect during the war on the creation of such a culinary tradition.

 Could the Original Sausage have been Kishka?

-It is clear that there was not enough ethnic Russians in South Africa for the original sausage to have been Kalbasa (assuming that Kalbasa always contained pork).
-If the original sausage was Kishka and not Kilbasa, everything would fit because we know that kishka is a well known Jewish sausage, containing offal.
+It is clear that there were not enough ethnic Russians in South Africa for the original sausage to have been Kalbasa (assuming that Kalbasa always contained pork).
+If the original sausage was Kishka and not Kilbasa, everything would fit because we know that Kishka is a well-known Jewish sausage, containing offal.
 Kishke is Slavic in origin and means “gut” or intestines.
 This is also made across Eastern Europe and every country calls it by its own unique name.

-As I thought about this, I realise that such a strict definition is not necessary.
-For starters, there is a strong tie between a Kalbasa and a Jewish origin as we saw from the origins of the word.
-“Some researchers stick to the Hebrew origin of the word – the word combination kol basar used to mean “all flesh”) (Russiapedia) There are historic records of Kosher butchers making Kalbasa.
+There is a strong tie between a Kalbasa and a Jewish origin as we saw from the origins of the word.
+“Some researchers stick to the Hebrew origin of the word – the word combination kol basar used to mean “all flesh”) (Russiapedia) There are historical records of Kosher butchers making Kalbasa.

-Kishka or kishke connection is still intriguing to me.
+Kishka or kishke remains a good contender.
 For starters, I know that Russians are very similar to polony in terms of its ingredients and polony definitely included offal in its initial recipe (The Origins of Polony).
-The second fascinating fact is that Kishke is a sausage stuffed with intestines and made from a combination of meat and grain.
-The fact that it contained grain, often soy, makes Kishka very similar to a South African Russian than most people may realise, as it very often (mostly) contains a combination of meat and soy.
+Kishke is a sausage stuffed with intestines and made from a combination of meat and grain.
+The fact that it contained grain, often soy, makes Kishka very similar to a South African Russian than most people may realise, as the traditional South African sausage contains a combination of meat and soy.
 What grain would have been used in Johannesburg in those early days to add to the sausage is an interesting question as soy only became popular following WW2.
 That it contains both meat and grain or legumes today is certain.
 Even if it did contain legumes early on in South Africa, the fact that it does so today has more to do with the economic imperative to make expensive meat affordable than any historical reason.
 If grain was used earlier with the meat, it would have “opened the door”, so to speak for a later inclusion of soy.

-Even though I could not find any reference of the Russian sausage and its consumption during the Anglo Boer war or on the mines in the Transvaal, Hans de Kramer says that he “seen a source stating that the Boers developed a taste for Russian sausages through obtaining them from the Jewish Russians during the ABWII.”
+Even though I could not find any reference to the Russian sausage and its consumption during the Anglo-Boer war or on the mines in the Transvaal, Hans de Kramer claims to have “seen a source stating that the Boers developed a taste for Russian sausages through obtaining them from the Jewish Russians during the ABWII.”
 Most interestingly, he also states that “Russian sausages were popular in Johannesburg amongst the very cosmopolitan mining community since a decade before ABWII.”
 I have learned to trust statements like these on cultural matters where there would be no reason one way or the other to embellish and I take Hans completely at his word.
 This is, after all, the nature of recording tradition.

 Reaching Far and Wide